Milanhj/microbiome-stats/README.md

 mod

--   model output from my `do_deseq()` function or package `results(DESeq())`
+-   Model output from my `do_deseq()` function or package `results(DESeq())`

 vars

--   the names of which variables to include in the output table
+-   The names of which variables to include in the output table

 var_label

--   what to name the column containing vars as rows
+-   What to name the column containing vars as rows

 <br>